samanthajpv/MechaCar_Statistical_Analysis/README.md

 Although, when variance was computed for each manufacturing lot, Lot 3 shows that it does not meet the design specifications with a variance of 170.29.
 It is critical to drill down into the data specially if looking for elements that influence the variability.
 Lot 3 obviously has a big impact on the overall variance which the manufacturing team might want to further investigate.

 ### C. T-Tests on Suspension Coils
-T-Tests were performed on the suspension coil data to determine if there is a statistical difference across all manufacturing lots and each of the lots from the population mean of 1,500 PSI.
+T-Tests were performed on the suspension coil data to determine if there is a statistical difference across all manufacturing lots, and each of the lots, from the population mean of 1,500 PSI.
 >Ho (null hypothesis): The observed sample mean is equal to the population mean. <p></p>
 >Ha (alternative hypothesis): The observed sample mean is not equal to the population mean.